C-CalvinNguyen/Spring_Cookbook_App/README.md

 ###### Description

-Project uses Spring to create a recipe web app wehre users can create, manage and share their recipes. <br/>
+Project uses Spring to create a recipe web app where users can create, manage and share their recipes. <br/>
 Users will also be able to favourite recipes, search for other recipes, plan a meal with a recipe, <br/>
 manage a shopping list of ingredients, all of which will be stored in a database.